J0elT/docflow/v2docflowprompt.md

 Task creation logic

-Extend the processing route so that after storing extractions.content and resolving categories, you also handle tasks based on task_suggestion:
+Extend the processing route so that after storing extractions.content and resolving categories, you also generate tasks from extracted actions:
-	1. If task_suggestion.should_create_task is true:
+	1. Primary source: `actions_required[]`
-	•	Insert a row in tasks:
+	•	Create 0–6 tasks per document from `actions_required[]` (verb-first, deduped by normalized title).
-	•	user_id = document.user_id
+	•	title = action.label
-	•	document_id = document.id
+	•	description = action.description (include 1-line reason/consequence; include amount + counterparty if relevant)
-	•	title = task_suggestion.title
+	•	due_date = action.due_date if ISO (YYYY-MM-DD), else null
-	•	description = task_suggestion.description
+	•	urgency derived from severity (high/medium/low → high/normal/low)
-	•	due_date = parsed date or null
+	2. Fallbacks:
-	•	urgency = "high" | "normal" | "low" from suggestion (default to normal)
+	•	If `actions_required[]` is empty and `task_suggestion.should_create_task=true`, create a single task from `task_suggestion`.
-	•	If a task already exists for that document (status = 'open'), avoid duplicate tasks (simple check on document_id).
+	•	If both are missing but `key_fields.action_required=true`, fall back to `key_fields.action_description`.
-	2. If should_create_task is false but we already have open tasks for this doc, do nothing (user might have created them manually later).
+	3. Strict no-task policy:

-We keep task creation mostly automatic but simple.
+	•	If `action_required=false` or the doc is informational/confirmation/already-paid/autopay with no user choice/deadline, do not create tasks.

 ⸻